joshleaves/advent-rs/NOTES_2015.md

 <details>
 <summary>Ruby version comments</summary>

 > Any programming school worth its salt will one day ask of you the shortest path between many points.
 Often, the idea is that you'll use graph theory and implement [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-Sometimes, the school wants your brain for dinner and you'll be asked to further solve the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+Sometimes, the school wants your brain for dinner and you'll be asked to further solve the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 Both are very interested concepts in themselves, and a good first approach to [PathFinding](https://en.wikipedia.org/wiki/Pathfinding).
 >
 > If you're not fond of graph transversal, the best answer is often to start using the [A* (A-Star)](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm to iterate through all possible paths.
 >